Refrigerators in Disguise: 10 Ideas for a Hidden Fridge Cabinet

 Scandinavian chic was the look that homeowners Roxana and Gabriel were going for in their Long Island City loft.
 They turned to a Sweeten contractor who was able to update their space to match their minimalistic style.
 The refrigerator, which moved from the main kitchen area into what was formerly a coat closet proved to be one of the biggest challenges.
 They had to find the right size appliance and custom cut the Ikea panels to fit.

 A hidden fridge cabinet unifies the kitchen

 Creating an open concept living arrangement was the biggest goal for this Manhattan couple.
 They took down the dividing wall between the kitchen and family room and replaced it with a custom unit with storage on both sides.
 It was really important to the couple that they fit a fully integrated Sub-Zero refrigerator and other standard-sized appliances.
 “They [general contractor team] worked with me through a few kitchen iterations until we found a great open layout that permitted full-size appliances,” the homeowner shared.

 A puzzle of panels

 Less like appliances, more like furniture—that was Sally’s directive for her kitchen renovation.
-Her contractor built out a wall of cabinets hiding the refrigerator, a pantry, and added narrow units designed to hold brooms and mops, too.
+Her contractor built out a wall of cabinets to hide the refrigerator and a pantry.
+A set of narrow units were designed to hold brooms and mops, too.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog, Sweeten Stories, for renovation ideas and inspiration, and when you’re ready to renovate, start your renovation with Sweeten.